 The second way to upgrade adventurers is via their Mana Circles.
 This is a secondary upgrade path, akin to a skill tree, that doesn’t just raise characters’ HP or strength.
 The Mana Circle unlocks new abilities and upgrades existing ones.

-Playing the Avenue to Fortune daily mission seems like the best way to farm mana.
+Playing the Avenue to Fortune daily mission is currently the best way to earn mana every day.
 Technically, that mission is meant to reward rupies.
-But the enemies there are weak and drop above average sums of both rupies and mana.
+But it was updated to also offer several thousand mana as part of its daily reward.

-Luckily, the materials are easy enough to acquire.
+Luckily, the materials are simple enough to acquire.
 You just need to play the proper daily missions.
 Orbs can be found in the elemental ruins, where each location matches the color of orbs you want to collect.
 So the Flamehowl Ruins, which feature fire enemies, award fire orbs.
-You’re also guaranteed rare orbs twice per day for completing the ruins—similar to the Avenue missions.
+You’re also guaranteed rare orbs twice per day for completing the ruins — similar to the Avenue missions.

 You also need dragon scales to fully upgrade a Mana Circle.
 They’re just as simple to acquire as orbs: just complete the correct Dragon Trial missions.